mulev/alexa-ruby/README.md

 ### Getting started

 AlexaRuby usage is quite simple, to start you need to require gem in your ruby file and pass it JSON request from Amazon Alexa service.
-Here and below all examples will be based on Roda routing tree framework.
+Here and below all examples will be based on Roda routing tree framework, but you can use any other -- AlexaRuby is a framework independent gem.

 ```ruby
 require 'roda'